 I used to search phrases like “how to kill cravings” all the time.
 I was afraid of hunger, fearing that if I indulged it, I’d never stop eating.
 My meals were carefully measured, counted, and accounted for, along with any snacks, beverages, or treats I might have had throughout the day.
 Particularly with the latter category, eating was a difficult, stressful, and scary experience for me.

-What I came to realize in my adult life and clinical work is that those feelings of fear and frustration surrounding food that I once had (along with a fair share of guilt and shame) are not uncommon.
+What I came to realize in my adult life is that those feelings of fear and frustration surrounding food that I once had (along with a fair share of guilt and shame) are not uncommon.
 My google search query is evidence of this, 250 million times over…

 The thing is, trying to “kill cravings” is actually a huge waste of time and effort, and attempts almost always backfire.
 Why?
 Because cravings are normal, natural, and not nearly as evil as our culture has made them out to be.
-Most of the time, the individuals I work with share that when they try to avoid a craving, they usually end up going through a predictable cycle of preoccupation followed by indulgence, excessive eating, guilt/shame/frustration, and a resolution to never, ever eat that food again.
+Most of the time, when we try to avoid a craving, we usually end up going through a predictable cycle of preoccupation followed by indulgence, excessive eating, guilt/shame/frustration, and a resolution to never, ever eat that food again.
 Inevitably, the craving returns with a vengeance within a few days or weeks.
 I refer to this spiral as the Diet-Binge Cycle.
 (Yes, avoiding certain foods or food groups qualifies as diet behavior.)

 What finally helped me stop trying to avoid my cravings was realizing that if I actually ate what I desired, the craving went away.
 It was an amazing paradox — by indulging my craving, I made it disappear.
 The more frequently I enjoyed the foods I was craving, the less frequently I craved them.
 (This is quite the opposite of what many fear-mongering advertisements tell us: if we eat sweets, treats, and other snacks, we will only want more of them.)